nirajnk952/OdinProject5/README.md

 ## Description

-Odin Recipes is a static website featuring three recipes with their respective ingredients and preparation steps.
+It is a static website featuring three recipes with their respective ingredients and preparation steps.
 This project is an introduction to basic HTML and CSS.

 ## Features